wulfland/cologne.intern/README.md

 7. Trust you SharePoint App (on first run - activate the intranet settings in IE!)
 8. Cross your fingers!

+## Public Endpoint for your SharePoint (to access from your local workstation)
+1. Add an 80:80 endpoint to your AzureVM
+2. Add the CloudService Url as Internet Alternate Access Mapping in your SharePoint

 ## Nice to know
 - Get an great overview of your running vm in the new azure portal! https://portal.azure.com
 - Developer Machines costs only $.06 per hour!
 But if you don't need your machine - shutdown the cloud service of it.